Skin Cancer Misdiagnosis & Skin Cancer Negligent Treatment Claims

 - Mental pain and anguish as a result of your misdiagnosis

-- Lower quality of life – taking into account any impact that your misdiagnosis has had on your daily life and ability to carry out your normal activities.
+- Lower quality of life – taking into account any impact that your Skin Cancer Misdiagnosis has had on your daily life and ability to carry out your normal activities.

 You may also be able to make a claim for loss of earnings or any medical expenses incurred as a result of your illness.
 We understand that money can’t make up for what you are going through, but we do not believe that you should suffer or find yourself out of pocket when you have been misdiagnosed through no fault of your own.
 Each situation is different, so speak to one of our experienced medical negligence claim handlers for a personalised assessment of your case.

 If you think that you may have a claim for Skin Cancer Misdiagnosis you need expert legal advice as soon as possible.
 Sheldon Davidson Solicitors have been handling medical negligence and cancer misdiagnosis claims for over 20 years and we are ready to help you determine whether there is a claim to answer, and if so what your next steps should be.

 Are there time limits for making a misdiagnosis claim?